amoghj98/ReYOLOv8/README.md

 # ReYOLOv8

-This repository contains the source code for "A Recurrent YOLOv8-Based Framework for Event-Based Object Detection", accepted for publication in the Frontiers of Neuroscience journal under the Neuromorphic Engineering topic <br/>
+This repository contains the source code for "A Recurrent YOLOv8-Based Framework for Event-Based Object Detection", accepted for publication in the Frontiers of Neuroscience journal under the Neuromorphic Engineering topic. <br/>

 ![](images/cover.png)